eddie-cosma/medcopia/readme.rst

 Medcopia is composed of three components that require installation:

 #.
 A Flask web service called ``signup`` that displays the website and allows users to subscribe to email alerts.
 #.
 A module, ``scraper``, that scrapes the ASHP shortages list and checks for any changes whenever run.
-Changes are sent to users via email and submitted to the configured subreddit.
 This should be run once a day.
 #.
 A script called ``reset_email_counter.py`` that resets the number of registration attempts for each individual email address in the database.
 Registration attempts are limited by the ``MAIL_PER_DAY_MAX`` configuration value to prevent abuse.
 This script should be run once a day.

 ``signup`` web service